apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 ##### Note

-When constructing nested records there needs to be a space between the closing braces to avoid confusion with the `}}` token that ends an unordered list constructor:
+When constructing nested objects there needs to be a space between the closing braces to avoid confusion with the `}}` token that ends an unordered list constructor:
 `{ "a" : { "b" : "c" }}` will fail to parse while `{ "a" : { "b" : "c" } }` will work.

 ### Path Expressions